Residential property investment is popular with Australians: this popularity is based on the ‘urban myths’ that

 Taxation: consider –

-Whilst the graph does show volatility in residential property values, the impact of the cashflow aspects will impact on the volatility: and there is a degree of frustration to be experienced in being ‘asset rich, but cashflow poor’.
+The graph does show volatility in residential property values.
+Residential property prices impact the cashflow aspects of investment in this asset class.
+There is a degree of frustration in being ‘asset rich, but cashflow poor’.

 Residential property investment: part of a diversified portfolio